• Language

 The town was originally two villages, Little Marsden and Great Marsden.
 However, the advent of the railways in the late 19th century resulted in the new town of Nelson being given its Town Charter by Queen Victoria.

-17. Add Morecambe to your Itinerary
+12. Add Leyland to your Itinerary

 Type